pagadesantosh/all_about_front_end/interview_questions_company_based/16/round4.md

     2 components should automatically rerender after every 30 secs 3 components should rerender on click of a button

-    use of pure component?
+- use of pure component?
-    can we make database call directly from react app? is it suggestible to do if possible?
+- can we make database call directly from react app? is it suggestible to do if possible?
-    Have you worked on RestAPI services in backend or are you a pure frontend dev?
-    What is synthetic event in react.
+- What is synthetic event in react.
 Have you used in your project?
 What it will do?